 The Project MALES Student Mentoring Program was piloted at William B. Travis Early College High School (ECHS) during the 2011-2012 academic year.
 Currently, Project MALES mentoring serves eight middle schools eight high schools in the Central Texas region through partnerships with local school districts.
-Our services in Austin ISD include: Dobie Middle School, Gus Garcia Young Men’s Leadership Academy, Lively Middle School, Lyndon B. Johnson ECHS, Martin Middle School, McCallum HS, Navarro ECHS, Northeast ECHS, Travis ECHS, and Webb Middle School.
+Our services in Austin ISD include Alternative Learning Center, Covington Middle School, Crockett ECHS, Dobie Middle School, Gus Garcia Young Men’s Leadership Academy, Kealing Middle School, Lively Middle School, Lyndon B. Johnson ECHS, McCallum HS, Navarro ECHS, Northeast ECHS, Travis ECHS, and Webb Middle School.
 Our program has also recently served Del Valle ISD, Texans CAN Academies, and East Austin College Prep.
 Mentors visit with local high school and middle school students every week to mentor and discuss a variety of topics ranging from college preparation to financial literacy to the “soft” skills needed to succeed in college and beyond.

 Advancing equitable educational outcomes for male students of color at the local, state, and national level.

 The Project MALES Student Mentoring Program collaborates with local schools and communities to implement and sustain effective mentoring services for male students of color, focused on increasing post-secondary success.